stefanoio/remindr/README.md

 Remindr is a small (<1KB) utility that reminds where the user left your article and helps to recover its reading.
 Basically it stores the scrolling position inside localstorage and resets it when the user come back.

 It works on any modern and not-so-prehistoric browser (IE9+) and has no dependency from any library.
+Just drop it on your page and let it do its thing.

 Here’s a demo: http://stefano.io/remindr/demo.html